 part of an educational project designed to provide information about indigenous people in different U.S. states.

 Follow the links to the right of our tribal map for more information about the language, culture and history

-of each Alabama tribe, or scroll below the map for Alabama Indian activities including a wordsearch,
+of each Alabama tribe, or scroll below the map for Alabama Indian activities for kids including a wordsearch,

 American Indians in Alabama

 Did you know the name "Alabama" is a Muskogean Indian word?
 It meant "campsite" or "clearing," and

 became used as a name for one of the major tribes in the area, the Alabama (or Alabamee) Indians.
 The Alabama Indians were not the only native people of this region,

 The original inhabitants of the area that is now Alabama included:

 Most Native Americans were forced to leave Alabama during the Indian Removals of the 1800's.
 These tribes are not extinct, but except for

 the descendants of Alabama Indians who escaped from Removal, they do not live in Alabama anymore.
 They were moved to Indian reservations in Oklahoma